Build Instructions

 Please note that these instructions refer to the latest release of LCM.
 As the build procedure may vary from release to release, if you are building an old release or the latest master, we recommend referring to the copy of this document (docs/content/build-instructions.md) found in your source distribution.

-Installing the Python module
+Installing the Python module on Unix-based systems

 To build the Python module from source and install it, run: